sybenx/aarwares-site/bartender.md

 Played the game?
 [Take a Survey](https://forms.gle/mPD71fr6YsUsrQp18)

 In this game, players compete over bartenders in a medieval town filled with thirsty patrons.
 Players can use cards to attack or defend their bartenders by persuading customers, raiding establishments, or digging deadly traps.
-The player who establish their bartenders and win the most important customers are victorious.
+The player who establish a set of bartenders and win over the most important customers are victorious.